aklivity/zilla-docs/src/tutorials/quickstart/kafka-proxies.md

 - **POST** - Push a new event.
 - **GET:SSE** - Stream all of the events published on the `event-sse` Kafka topic.

+The [events-sse](http://localhost/ui/clusters/local/all-topics/events-sse/messages) Kafka topic will have a record of each time you sent a new event over HTTP to the SSE stream.

 ::: note Going Deeper
 Zilla can be configured for more use cases that we aren't able to cover in this quickstart.
 Here are some other interesting examples you will want to check out.